Think MBA hype has died down? These 10 placement facts about MBA education will change your opinion

-‘MBA Hype ends’, ‘there is no career after MBA’ only ‘rich people can buy MBA degrees today’; if you are a MBA aspirant, you would have certainly come across such statements from your friends, peers, parents and even academic experts in the recent years.
-In fact, many have gone on to announce the death of management studies as an academic domain in the coming few years.
+‘MBA Hype ends’, ‘there is no career after MBA’ only ‘rich people can buy MBA degrees today’; if you are an MBA aspirant, you would have certainly come across such statements from your friends, peers, parents and even academic experts in the recent years.
+In fact, many have gone on to announce the demise of management studies as an academic domain in the coming few years.
 But, the million dollar question today is that ‘is there any truth to these claims?’

 Despite the negative mood in the MBA circles, the recently concluded MBA placement season data suggests that MBA is far from dead as a career option.
 If you also had any doubts with regards to picking MBA, take a look at these 10 promising MBA placement facts and you will surely change your opinion about it.

 Note: All the Data used in this article is as per the ET Top Recruiters survey

 Despite the general mood of ‘doom and gloom’ the MBA placements season 2017 concluded on a bright note with the number of students being placed remaining more or less the same.
 In addition to this, MBA graduates were also pleased to see that the average salaries being offered to them saw an average rise of 5 to 10%, which might not be at par with the previous years, but considering the current job market is quite satisfactory.

 Talking about the average salaries, MBA graduates across India from top B-schools attracted a price tag of Rs 21.42 lakh.
 This clearly depicts a marginal rise compared to Rs 21.03 lakh of last year.
 On a similar note, the median salary being offered to management graduates walking out of top MBA colleges in India rose by Rs 1 lakh on an average to reach the figure of Rs 21 lakh per annum.

 Keeping the average salaries and compensation being offered to MBA grads in India, management still is a far better option for millenials looking for a progressive career option.